vpolk4/azure-cloud-soc-project-/README.md

 ![image](https://github.com/vpolk4/azure-cloud-soc-project-/assets/135063837/35ddb174-e00f-454e-a109-83f6d276d855)

 ## Metrics After Hardening / Security Controls
+All map queries showed no due to instances of malicious activity for the 24 hours after the environment was hardened.

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls: